akaabdullahmateen/roadmap/documentation/css/cascade/index.md

 | 11                  | inline `style`       | `!important` |
 | 12                  | transitions          |              |

-In all origin types, the non important styles contained in layers have the lowest precedence.
+In all origin types, the non-important styles contained in layers have the lowest precedence.
 In our example, the normal styles associated with the first declared layer (A) have lower precedence than normal styles in the second declared layer (B), which have lower precedence than normal styles in the third declared layer (C).
 These layered styles have lower precedence than all normal unlayered styles, which includes normal styles from `unlayeredStyles.css`, `moreUnlayeredStyles.css`, and the `color` of `p` in the `<style>` itself.

 If any of the layered styles in A, B, or C, have selectors with higher specificity matching an element, similar to `:root body p { color: black;}`, it doesn't matter.
 Those declarations are removed from consideration because of _origin_; normal layered styles have less precedence than normal unlayered styles.
 If, however, the more specific selector `:root body p { color: black;}` was found in `unlayeredStyles.css`, as both _origin and importance_ have the same precedence, _specificity_ would mean the more specific, black declaration would win.